Measuring the Impact of Developmental Aid in Africa

 Developmental aid contributions and spending of that aid

 must be monitored more effectively if poverty-reduction goals are to be

 Many of the countries in which ChildFund operates rely on international aid, particularly those in Africa.
 Extreme poverty remains a serious problem in many African nations, and without the financial assistance of organizations like the United States Agency for International Development and implementation by nongovernmental organizations like ChildFund, children's lives would be at even greater risk.
 Although developmental aid is vital to supporting children in need and their families across Africa, more must be done to ensure that there is an effective allocation of resources and funds and that objectives are being met, according to a recent report published by independent poverty analysis group Development Initiatives.

 Meeting Urgent Needs

-to providing developmental aid to Africa and the economic progress being made in
+At present, there are also major disparities between the economic growth of countries that have committed to providing developmental aid to Africa and the economic progress being made in those developing countries.

 Staying on Target

 Another challenge identified by the report is the difficulty in effectively tracking how international aid to Africa is used, as well as confusion about what aid actually means.
 Some assistance goes directly toward providing food, water and other essentials directly to communities, while other development aid dollars pay for long-term infrastructure and the costs of training staff.